 His first paper discussed the structure of the larynx and suggested that the mammalian larynx evolved from gill cartilage of fishes.
 His advisor, however, surprised him by claiming the idea as his own and expecting an acknowledgment.
 Dubois agreed, but reluctantly, and bad feelings about academia lingered, despite his speedy rise through university ranks to full professor.
 Shortly afterwards, Dubois turned his attention away from voice boxes and toward early humans, convinced that fossils would provide the best evidence of evolution.
 But where to look?

 He found he could start a dig and let others finish it.
 The local government supplied him with forced laborers to dig for fossils.
 Natives of the Dutch East Indies had to pay heavy taxes to the Dutch, and they could do that with goods such as tea or coffee, or with labor.
 Many natives wound up working a month or two every year building houses or tending fields.
 Or digging fossils for an apparent crazy man.
 The working relationship was bumpy; the diggers often sold fossils to Chinese merchants who ground up the "dragon bones" and sold them in medicinal mixtures.
 But the working relationship was also fruitful.
 Over the years, the diggers working for Dubois found more than 12,000 animal fossils, including pieces of elephants, hyenas and felines.
 He stored the finds on his veranda, which was seen carpeted in ancient bones.
 But human fossils were much harder to find.
-Five years passed before he had evidence he considered sufficient to declare a new genus and species: Pithecanthropus erectus, or Java Man.
+Five years passed before he had evidence he considered sufficient to declare a new species: Pithecanthropus erectus, or Java Man.
 The evidence consisted of a skullcap, from which he estimated a cranial capacity larger than an ape's but smaller than a human's; a tooth; and the left femur of an erect biped that had sustained, but recovered from, a serious leg injury.